 You’re not imagining it.
-That extrovert who seems so different from you?
-It’s because his brain is different.
+Your extroverted friend who seems so different from you?
+It’s because her brain is different.

 Introverts Are Sensitive to Dopamine

 Why do extroverts like action, but introverts like calm?